 - A. Concrete manufactured by any procedure which results in any unmixed lumps of cement in the mixed product shall be rejected.
 The preparation of the mix shall be in accordance to ACI 318, Section 5.8, "Mixing," and this section.
 The Cement and Concrete terminology is defined in ACI 116.

-- B. The Engineer shall be provided with a legible ticket with each load of concrete delivered to the contractproject site which shall contain the following information:
+- B. For structural concrete, the Operator shall provide a computer printed legible ticket and for non-structural concrete, at a minimum, a hand written ticket.
+The ticket shall be presented with each load, and shall contain the following information:

 - 1. Name of Vendor.

 - 2. Name of Contractor.

 - 3. Number of Cubic Yards in the Load.

-- 4. Actual Weights of Cement and of each Size of Aggregate.
+- 4. Amount of Cement and of each Size of Aggregate.

 - 5. Amount of Water Added at the Plant.

-- 6. Amount of Water in the Aggregate.

-- 7. Brand and Type of Cement.

-- 8. Brand and Amount of Admixture.

-- 9. Time and Date of Batching.